Bible Reading Plans Your Children Will Enjoy

 It was a daunting task.
 But I’ve never been smart enough to realize when I’m about to get into something that is way over my head… So I jumped in.

 It took way longer than I anticipated.
 I started in Genesis.
-I worked my way through the major story-telling books of the Bible and broke each story down into bite-size chunks.
+I worked my way through the major storytelling books of the Bible and broke each story down into bite-sized chunks.

 The story “chunks” vary in length from 2 to 24 verses.

 When it was all said and done, I had 679 story “chunks” to use in my children’s Bible-reading plans.
-Yes, I decided as long as I’m putting so much work into breaking the stories down that I might as well create more than one children’s reading plan.
+Yes, I decided that as long as I’m putting so much work into breaking the stories down, I might as well create more than one children’s reading plan.

 I have created four levels of Bible Reading Plans Your Children Will Enjoy.
 I’d like to make them available to anyone who would like to use them.